IMMANUEL44/userbot-ftg/README.md

 Friendly Telegram, also known as FTG, is not your average Telegram userbot: it's faster, can load modules dynamically and is very easy to use!

 # Important
-This is  not my work instead i have just ported the original work from [here](https://gitlab.com/friendly-telegram/friendly-telegram "Original repo") for it to work [here](https://github.com/IMMANUEL44/workflows/tree/userbot "Workflow")
+- This is  not my work instead i have just ported the original work from [here](https://gitlab.com/friendly-telegram/friendly-telegram "Original repo") for it to work [here](https://github.com/IMMANUEL44/workflows/tree/userbot "Workflow")
+- Use this at your own risk this is meant for debugging purposes only and not to exploit anyhting
+- I dont take any responsibility for any damaged caused by this for anyreason it is upto you to use this
+- Incase of any DMCA please open a issue and i will close this repo

 ### Setup (With/For github)
 - First of all clone this repo and push it to your private repo